TikTok Tips & Strategies

 4. The Effect of the Use on the Potential Market

 Does your TikTok video replace the need for someone to watch the original movie?
 Probably not.
-If anything, great reviews and clip accounts often act as free marketing for studios, driving interest in old and new films alike.
-If your clip actively discourages people from paying for the original or provides a direct substitute (like uploading a full movie in 10-minute parts), you’re on very thin ice.
-But if it sparks discussion and encourages viewership, you're in a much stabler position.
+In fact, good reviews and clip accounts often act as free marketing for studios, generating interest in old and new films alike.
+If your clip actively discourages people from paying for the original or provides a direct substitute (like uploading a full movie in 10-minute parts), you’re at risk.
+But if it sparks discussion and encourages viewership, you’re in a much safer position.

 TikTok's Automated Systems

 Remember, TikTok uses an automated Content ID system to detect copyrighted material.
-This system doesn't understand the nuances of Fair Use.
+It doesn't understand the nuances of Fair Use.
 It simply matches audio and video.
-If it finds a match, it may automatically mute your video's sound, take the video down, or issue a copyright strike against your account.
+If it finds a match, it may automatically mute your video's sound, remove the video, or issue a copyright strike against your account.
 If you believe your use is fair, you can file an appeal, but it's a process.
 Too many strikes can lead to your account being permanently banned.

 The bottom line: transform the content, don't just repost it.